Victims of Immigration Crime Engagement: Purpose and background

 The stated purpose of the office is to provide information about offenders to victims, and address questions and concerns of victims regarding immigration enforcement efforts.
 In a speech on February 28, 2017, President Trump discussed the new office and referred to the murders of Jamiel Shaw, Deputy Sheriff Danny Oliver and Detective Michael Davis as victims of immigrant crime.
 He asserted that victims of immigrant crime have been "ignored by our media, and silenced by special interests".

+Re-establishment

+VOICE was re-established in the second presidency of Donald Trump under Executive Order 14159 and announced at a press conference on April 9, 2025.

 Reactions

 Support

 Maria Espinoza, director of the Remembrance Project, an anti-illegal immigration organization, said that such an office was needed "because the perpetrators are illegally in the U.S. If they are here illegally they should be removed from the country".
 Mark Krikorian, director of the Center for Immigration Studies said "highlighting some victims of criminal aliens doesn't suggest that all immigrants are criminals.
 Shame on those advocacy groups that are trying to minimize the experience of these families."

-Hans von Spakovsky of the Heritage Foundation said "that every crime that is committed by someone who is here illegally is a crime that would not occur if they weren't in the country."
+Hans von Spakovsky of The Heritage Foundation said, "that every crime that is committed by someone who is here illegally is a crime that would not occur if they weren't in the country."
 John Fonte, a senior fellow at the Hudson Institute, said that "the office would serve several good purposes that are directly related to immigration policy, politics, and civic morality."